atelechev/astrocadre/doc/follow-up.md

   - Static JSON asset contains constellation lines coordinates.
   - Constellation lines are rendered in the view.

+### April 23rd, 2018

+* SV-004 - Render stars of magnitudes down to level 6

 ### Next Steps

-* SV-004 - Render stars.
+* SV-005: Render Constellation names

 #### Major Features

-  * Constellation names
   * Star names
   * Current position of the Sun and of the Moon (probably, the planets also)
   * Rendering themes